-Egyptian burial is the common term for the ancient Egyptian funerary rituals concerning death and the soul’s journey to the afterlife.
-Eternity, according to the historian Bunson, “was the common destination of each man, woman and child in Egypt” (87) but not `eternity’ as in an afterlife above the clouds but, rather, an eternal Egypt which mirrored one’s life on earth.
-The afterlife for the ancient Egyptians was The Field of Reeds which was a perfect reflection of the life one had lived on earth (along with The Field of Plenty and Lily Lake).
-Egyptian burial rites were practiced as early as 4000 BCE and reflect this vision of eternity.
-The earliest preserved body from a tomb is that of so-called 'Ginger', discovered in Gebelein, Egypt, and dated to 3400 BCE.
-Burial rites changed over time between c.
-4000 BCE and 30 BCE but the constant focus was on eternal life and the certainty of personal existence beyond death.
+Burial rites were practiced as early as the Predynastic Period in Egypt (c.
+6000 - c.
+3150 BCE) and reflect this vision of eternity.
+The earliest preserved body from a tomb is that of so-called 'Ginger', discovered in Gebelein, Egypt, and dated to 3400 BCE, which contained grave goods for the afterlife.
+Burial rites changed over time between the Predynastic Period and the Ptolemaic Dynasty (323-30 BCE, the last Egyptian era before it became a Roman province) but the constant focus was on eternal life and the certainty of personal existence beyond death.
 This belief became well-known throughout the ancient world via cultural transmission through trade (notably by way of the Silk Road) and came to influence other civilizations and religions.
-It is thought to have served as a major inspiration for the Christian vision of eternal life and a major influence on burial practices in other cultures.
+It is thought to have served as an inspiration for the Christian vision of heaven and a major influence on burial practices in other cultures.

-According to Herodotus (484-425/413 BCE), the Egyptian rites concerning burial were very dramatic in mourning the dead even though it was hoped that the deceased would find bliss in an eternal land beyond the grave.
+According to Herodotus (484-425/413 BCE), the Egyptian rites concerning burial were very dramatic in mourning the dead, even though it was hoped that the deceased would find bliss in an eternal land beyond the grave.
 He writes:

 As regards mourning and funerals, when a distinguished man dies, all the women of the household plaster their heads and faces with mud, then, leaving the body indoors, perambulate the town with the dead man’s relatives, their dresses fastened with a girdle, and beat their bared breasts.
 The men too, for their part, follow the same procedure, wearing a girdle and beating themselves like the women.
 The ceremony over, they take the body to be mummified.
 (Nardo, 110)

 After a person had died, the family would bring the body of the deceased to the embalmers where the professionals “produce specimen models in wood, graded in quality.
 They ask which of the three is required, and the family of the dead, having agreed upon a price, leave the embalmers to their task” (Ikram, 53).
 There were three levels of quality and corresponding price in Egyptian burial and the professional embalmers would offer all three choices to the bereaved.
 According to Herodotus: “The best and most expensive kind is said to represent [Osiris], the next best is somewhat inferior and cheaper, while the third is cheapest of all” (Nardo, 110).

 The key ingredient in the mummification was natron, or netjry, divine salt.
 It is a mixture of sodium bicarbonate, sodium carbonate, sodium sulphate and sodium chloride that occurs naturally in Egypt, most commonly in the Wadi Natrun some sixty four kilometres northwest of Cairo.
-It has desiccating and defatting properties and was the preferred desiccant, although common salt was also used in more economical burials (55).
+It has desiccating and defatting properties and was the preferred desiccant, although common salt was also used in more economical burials.
+(55)

 via the nostrils with an iron hook, and what cannot be reached with the hook is washed out with drugs; next the flank is opened with a flint knife and the whole contents of the abdomen removed; the cavity is then thoroughly cleaned and washed out, firstly with palm wine and again with an infusion of ground spices.
 After that it is filled with pure myrrh, cassia, and every other aromatic substance, excepting frankincense, and sewn up again, after which the body is placed in natron, covered entirely over for seventy days – never longer.
 When this period is over, the body is washed and then wrapped from head to foot in linen cut into strips and smeared on the underside with gum, which is commonly used by the Egyptians instead of glue.
 In this condition the body is given back to the family who have a wooden case made, shaped like a human figure, into which it is put.
-(Ikram, 54, citing Herodotus).
+(Ikram, 54, citing Herodotus)